 Adjustable Base Compatible

-All of Bear’s beds are compatible with adjustable bases, and the company has even produced its own for easy and quick changes in mattress positioning.
+All Bear brand mattresses are compatible with adjustable bases, and the company has even produced its own for easy and quick changes in mattress positioning.

 One of the most rigorous third-party evaluators, CertiPUR-US® has vouched for the foams in this mattress, meaning the off-gassing period shouldn’t pose threats to your indoor air quality.
 CertiPUR-US® foams are certified to reduce indoor air emissions from mattress foams that other companies might overlook.